Published on the Work at Home Woman site.

 We are all at different stages of our lives.
 Some have googobs of professional experience while others have spent the last ten years at home raising kids—which is, let’s face it, the most important job of them all.
 Regardless of where you are, the thing you’ll love about freelancing is that you needn’t have had twenty years of corporate experience in order to break into it.

-When I was brand new at bidding on Elance jobs (the only bidding site I use), I never listed my gig in news radio.
+When I was brand new at bidding on Elance jobs (the predecessor to Upwork), I never listed my gig in news radio.
 In the beginning, I was honest and said I had no experience and that in exchange for the experience, I’d work for peanuts.
 And I meant it.
 And better than that, it paid off.
 I got great feedback; in two years I replaced my Amgen salary and in four years I replaced my husband’s and my combined Amgen salaries.

 There are those who find this tactic appalling, but many clients who hire virtually don’t believe in the old motto, “you need experience to get experience.”
 Some are happy to hire a newbie, despite how green you are.
 Just be careful not to fall victim to the ones hoping to take advantage of you.

 While you may be green in the field you’ve chosen to pursue work in, you weren’t born yesterday.
 It’s OK to express your naiveté while at the same time letting potential clients know you have life experience and confidence.

 So whether you are looking at freelancing as a means to supplement your income, because you want to get back into the workforce, because you have youngins’ at home and your availability isn’t conducive to full time employment or because you’re going through a change in marital status and need to make more money than you used to, freelancing is definitely for you.